IndySockets/Indy9/Indy 9/ReadMe.txt

-This document provides some notes concerning Indy 9.0.4 beta.
+This document provides some notes concerning Indy 9.0
 ============================================
 Winsock 2
 ============================================